MeteoraAg/dynamic-amm-examples/README.md

 - `topListLength`: Length of the top list.
 - `unstakeLockDurationSecs`: Duration need wait before withdraw.
 Starting from the unstack action timestamp.
 - `secondsToFullUnlock`:  Time required for locked claim fee to be fully dripped.
 - `startFeeDistributeTimestamp`: When the fee start distributes.
+The timestamp should be 48h after pool activate to accumulate more rewards to attract stakers as in [M3M3 reminder](https://docs.meteora.ag/for-memecoins/m3m3#important-reminder)

 ## Testings
 First, run the localnet